The ideology of minimalism

 There's a lot of bullshit flying around that minimalism is something it isn't, even pointing to examples of egregious bloat as somehow "minimalist".

 They're not entirely to blame because this is a profound and nuanced topic.
-Minimalism is a maximally general philosophy, with applications to every field, but unlike other grossly polymorphic ideas like "unity" and "diversity", minimalism rings true; there is a consistent thread across it all, and even more profoundly, it's consistently a good idea.
+Minimalism is a maximally general philosophy, with applications to every field, but unlike other grossly polymorphic ideas such as "unity" and "diversity", minimalism rings true; there *is* a consistent thread across it all, and even more profoundly, it's consistently *a good idea*.

 As for exactly what the idea is, I would say it begins with understanding that the practical cost of complexity is drastically higher than non-minimalists think.